openxla/stablehlo/docs/spec_draft.md

 Performs element-wise max operation on tensors `lhs` and `rhs` and produces a `result` tensor.
 For floating-point element types, it implements the `maximum` operation from the IEEE-754 specification.
-For complex element type, it performs lexicographic comparison on the (real, imaginary) pairs.
+For complex element type, it performs lexicographic comparison on the (real, imaginary) pairs using LLVM's `fcmp oeq` and `fcmp ogt` compare instructions.

 ### Operands